Vegetarian Breakfast Tacos

 - 8 small soft corn tortillas

 - 3 ounces sharp white cheddar cheese freshly grated

 - freshly ground black pepper

-- roughly 3/4 cup rinsed and drained canned black beans
+- ¾ cup rinsed and drained canned black beans

-- jarred roasted tomatillo salsa (salsa verde) (*I like Rick Bayless or Trader Joe's brand)
+- jarred roasted tomatillo salsa or salsa verde

 - This dish comes together quickly, so it is important to prepare and set out all your tacos toppings before you start cooking.

 - Char and warm the tortillas: Line a large plate or bowl with a clean kitchen linen.
 Turn your gas burner over medium heat.
 You could use two burners at once to speed this process up, or do them one at a time.
 Place one corn tortilla directly over the flame one at a time and heat for 15 to 25 seconds per side, flipping them with tongs, or until lightly charred.
 Transfer the warm tortillas to the kitchen linen as you work, and cover them to keep them warm for serving.